-For Communication Service Providers (CSPs), including telcos, cable providers, and internet service providers (ISPs), customer acquisition represents arguably the biggest problem.
-That’s due to:
+For Communication Service Providers (CSPs)—including telcos, cable providers, and internet service providers (ISPs)—customer acquisition is arguably the biggest and most expensive challenge.

-Together, these CSPs' spending has one of the lowest spend efficiency among industry verticals, with high customer acquisition cost (CAC) and low customer lifetime value (LTV).
-The top four CSAs spend twice as much on advertising as a percentage of revenues (4%) compared to the rest of the top 10 (2%).
-Plus, the spending is disproportionately high on linear TV and direct mail and disproportionately low on digital and direct-to-consumer (DTC).
+But despite the large investment, CSPs see some of the lowest spend efficiency among industry verticals, with high customer acquisition cost (CAC) and low customer lifetime value (LTV).
+The top four CSPs spend twice as much on advertising as a percentage of revenues (4%) compared to the rest of the top 10 (2%).
+The spending is disproportionately high on linear TV and direct mail and disproportionately low on digital and direct-to-consumer (DTC).

 Meanwhile, the broadband landscape is changing.
 Mobile service providers have entered the fray using 5G-powered Fixed Wireless Access (FWA), and CSPs are primarily relying on broadband for growth while expanding their offerings and entering new markets.

-Current telecom market share solutions are panel-based, assume fixed connections, and are not representative of the evolved realities of current broadband consumption trends.
+Current telecom market share solutions are panel-based, assume fixed connections, and don’t consider common broadband blind spots.
 To truly see what’s happening in the market, CSPs must be able to view and assess communication usage across both cellular and broadband.

 Plus, household resolution at scale has long been identified as a hard problem due to difficulty in both identifying households and then keeping track of them amidst societal dynamism.